mdcutone/psychopy/docs/source/api/tools/mathtools.rst

 Warning
 ~~~~~~~
-Sub-routines used by functions here will perform arithmetic using the highest
+Sub-routines used by functions here will perform arithmetic using 64-bit
-floating-point precision of the provided input arguments.
-Vectors provided as
+floating-point precision unless otherwise specified.
+Arrays passed to functions
-Python lists and tuples will be coerced into 64-bit floating-point arrays.
+will be automatically coerced to matching data types.

 .. automodule:: psychopy.tools.mathtools
 .. currentmodule:: psychopy.tools.mathtools